fdazen/fda-documentation/index.md

 ---

-## Overview Test
+## Welcome!

-This site provides documentation, training, and other notes for the Frontdesk Anywhere PMS.
-There's a lot of information about how to do a variety of things here, and it's not all unique to this theme.
-But by and large, understanding how to do things in Jekyll depends on how your theme is coded.
+We have gathered here all the documentation and training notes that will help you set up and make the best of your Frontdesk Anywhere PMS.
+There's a lot of information about how to do a variety of things here, and it's not all unique to this theme!

-## Survey of features
+## Overview

 Some of the more prominent features of this theme include the following:

+* System Configuration
+* Reporting
-* Bootstrap framework
+* User Guide
-* Sidebar with page hierarchy and advanced toc
-* PDF generation (with Prince XML utility)
-* Notes, tips, and warning information notes
+* Notes and tips about Integrations
-* Tags
+* External Resources
-* Single sourced outputs
-* Emphasis on pages, not posts
-* Relative (rather than absolute) link structure

-I'm using this theme for my documentation projects, building about 15 different outputs for various products, versions, languages, and audiences from the same set of files.
-This single sourcing requirement has influenced how I constructed this theme.

-For more discussion about the available features, see {{site.data.urls_d.doc_supported_features.link}}.

 ## Getting started

 To get started, see these three topics:

-1. {{site.data.urls.doc_getting_started.link}}
+1. Room Confirguration
-2. {{site.data.urls.doc_configuration_settings.link}}
+2. Rate Set Up
-3. {{site.data.urls.doc_customizing_the_theme.link}}
+3. Users

 ## PDF Download

-If you would like to download this help file as a PDF, you can do so here.
-The PDF most of the same content as the online help, except that some elements (such as video or special layouts) don't translate the the print medium, so they're excluded.
+If you would like to download this help file as a PDF, you can do it from here.

 <a target="_blank" class="noCrossRef" href="doc_{{site.audience}}_pdf.pdf"><button type="button" class="btn btn-default" aria-label="Left Align"><span class="glyphicon glyphicon-download-alt" aria-hidden="true"></span> PDF Download</button></a>